lornamariak/PlayR/chapter1.md

 ---
-title       : Introduction to R Syntax. description : Simple introduction to R concepts and syntax.Just Like any other Language R has its own variations.Throughout this chapter we shall explore the differences.
+title       : The R Syntax.
+description : Simple introduction to R concepts and syntax.Just Like any other Language R has its own variations.Throughout this chapter we shall explore the differences.

 ---
-## Assignment in R
+##  Variable Assignment in R

 ```yaml
 type: NormalExercise